AuPtZ/BenchmarkSS/www/tab_benchmark.md

 Utilizing multiple datasets is also recommended for users to enhance the reliability of the outcomes.
 Drugs that are consistently ranked highly across different concentrations and treatment durations within PTDs have a higher likelihood of being effective.

 **A oncogenic signature (OGS)** is a gene list header with **Gene** and **Log2FC**.
 It typically consists of differentially expressed genes derived from sequencing samples of cell or animal experiments, or patient cohorts, such as GEO, TCGA and ICGC.
-Notably, It should contains **at least 10 genes exhibiting a log2FC > 0 and 10 < 0**.
-In addition, SSP accepts the genes in the format of **gene symbol** and assumes that input genes in OGS are **statistically significant (adjust p < 0.05)**.
+The oncogenic signature should contain **at least 10 genes exhibiting a log2FC > 0 and 10 genes exhibiting a log2FC < 0**.
+Notably, the genes provided by user should be in the format of gene symbol and are **statistically significant (adjust p-value < 0.05 or FDR < 0.05)**, ensuring the significance of further analysis.

 <div style="padding: 10px; text-align: center;">
 <img src="imgbm1.2.png" width = "30%" height = "30%" />
 </div>

-Should your OGS contain genes formatted with alternative identifiers (such as EntrezID, Ensembl, UniProt, Gene name, etc.), proceed to the Converter page for the necessary conversion.
+Should your OGS contain genes formatted with alternative identifiers (such as EntrezID, Ensembl, UniProt, Gene name, etc.), proceed to the Converter page for the necessary conversion. **Please note that the Converter module only returns genes that are within the PTDs.**

 <div style="padding: 10px; text-align: center;">
 <img src="imgbm1.3.png" width = "50%" height = "50%" />